A conversation with Living Wisdom School Director Helen Purcell

 Theater Magic – An Extraordinary Experience of Learning and Growth

-For the kindergartners, our methods come most clearly to fruition in spring quarter, where you can watch a child get out of the car in the morning, brimming with confidence, and the same child wouldn’t look at you six or seven months earlier, or they would cringe and hold onto their mother’s hand and be very shy.
+Our methods come to fruition most clearly for the kindergartners during spring quarter, when you can watch a child get out of the car in the morning, brimming with confidence, and it’s the same child who wouldn’t look at you six or seven months earlier, or who would cringe and hold their mother’s hand tightly and be very shy.

-I’m thinking of a child who was extremely shy and fearful at the start of the year, and now her father will say, “Have a great day!” and she’ll turn and look at me with a big, confident smile and say, “Good morning, Helen!”
+I’m thinking of a child who was extremely fearful at the start of the school year, and now her father will say, “Have a great day!” and she’ll turn and look at me with a big, confident smile and say, “Good morning, Helen!”

 It’s a maturation that is possible because there is no exclusion.
-There’s a definition of self here that allows for the inclusion of everybody, not just their own classmates and their own classroom teachers, but every single teacher and child.
+There’s a definition of self here that allows for the inclusion of everybody, not just their own classmates and teachers, but every single teacher and child.

 We don’t have an intimidating or fearful culture.
-This morning, I was explaining to a parent that the fundamental principles on which our school is based are most beautifully expressed by two of our School Rules: “Choose Happiness” and “Practice Kindness.”
+This morning, I was explaining to a parent that the fundamental principles on which our school is based are most clearly expressed by two of our School Rules: “Choose Happiness,” and “Practice Kindness.”